probe973/eco-4001b/normal/02-standard_normal.md

 Due to the symettry of the normal distribution we can also deduce that $P(Z > -1.25) = 0.8944$ and $P(Z < -1.25)=0.1056$.

 Tables are produced to be able to find probabilities for the standard normal distribution.
-One such table is <a href="https://math.arizona.edu/~rsims/ma464/standardnormaltable.pdf">linked here</a>.
+One such table is <a href="https://math.arizona.edu/~rsims/ma464/standardnormaltable.pdf" target="_blank">linked here</a>.

 **From the linked table, see if you can confirm that $P(Z<1.25)=0.8944$.**